pinnaculum/galacteek/README.rst

 ===================

 - Linux (main target)
+- Any BSD operating system (with manual build)
 - MacOS
-- FreeBSD (or any BSD OS, with manual build)
+- Windows

 Because of the nature of the software's stack (asyncio/Quamash), support for any other platform is unlikely.